-ECE162 Infant and Toddler Practicum II 3 credits (1 lec, 6 lab hrs/wk) This theoretical and "hands-on" Practicum II experience reinforces the student's understanding of the developmental needs of the very young and the importance of providing appropriate stimulating environments.
-Coursework focuses on developing foundational knowledge of high quality developmentally appropriate practice, observation/assessment and working in positive partnerships with parents.
+ECE162 Theory and Practice II Inf/Tod 3 credits (3 lec hrs/wk)

+The second in a sequence of course with a practicum co-requisite designed to assist students in gaining experience working with infants and/or toddlers in a laboratory or qualified setting.
+The various roles of the early childhood educator, assisting with various daily activities in a program, observation/assessment, and guidance techniques are included in the course curriculum.
+This course reinforces the student's understanding of the developmental needs of the very young and the importance of providing appropriate stimulating environments.
+Coursework focuses on developing foundational knowledge of high quality developmentally appropriate practice, observation/assessment, and working in positive partnerships with parents.
+The cognitive and emotional domains are emphasized.